 Pacific Dynamics attempts to respond to this need for critical, open and interdisciplinary approach to research.
 The journal aims to promote rigorous debates on theoretical discourses, applied knowledge and policy issues regarding the Pacific Islands, including New Zealand, Australia and the Pacific Rim using multiple prisms.
 The journal accepts articles from diverse areas of study including gender studies, indigenous studies, conflict-peace-security studies, minority studies, politics, international relations, sociology, anthropology, cultural studies, education, philosophy, literature, development studies, economics, marine studies, environmental studies and others not mentioned here.
 To ensure wide circulation, the journal is online and open access and for academic rigor, it has a comprehensive peer review process.

-Pacific Dynamics is published biannually by the Macmillan Brown Centre for Pacific Studies in collaboration with the Library and Arts Digital Lab of the University of Canterbury, New Zealand.
+Pacific Dynamics is peer-reviewed and published biannually by the Macmillan Brown Centre for Pacific Studies in collaboration with the Library and Arts Digital Lab of the University of Canterbury, New Zealand.

 Archiving and Preservation Policy